theopenconversationkit/tock/bot/connector-rocketchat/README.md

 # RocketChat Tock Connector

-First version for Tock [RocketChat](https://rocket.chat/) connector.
+First version for Tock [Rocket.Chat](https://rocket.chat/) connector.

 ## Install

-- Install a rocket chat server: https://rocket.chat/docs/installation/
+- Install a Rocket.Chat server: https://rocket.chat/docs/installation/

-- Create a RocketChat bot user: https://rocket.chat/docs/bots/creating-bot-users/
+- Create a Rocket.Chat bot user: https://rocket.chat/docs/bots/creating-bot-users/

-- Start Tock admin - please notice, if you install both Rocket and Tock on the same instance, that RocketChat and Tock use MongoDB with replicaset, but with a different replicaset.
+- Start Tock admin - please notice, if you install both Rocket and Tock on the same instance, that Rocket.Chat and Tock use MongoDB with replicaset, but with a different replicaset.
-So you can't mutualize the Mongo instances and you need to change the Tock Mongo's ports or RocketChat Mongo's port.
+So you can't mutualize the Mongo instances and you need to change the Tock Mongo's ports or Rocket.Chat Mongo's port.

 - Configure a new Bot Configuration